openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/gyrusRectus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Gyrus rectus' is a gyrus.
-It is part of the frontal lobe.
+   :definition: Is a gyrus.
+Is part of the frontal lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004671) ('is_a' and 'relationship')]
    :description: The portion of the frontal lobe medial to the medial orbital gyrus is named the gyrus rectus (or straight gyrus), and is continuous with the superior frontal gyrus on the medial surface.
-A specific function for the gyrus rectus has not yet been elucidated.
+A specific function for the gyrus rectus has not yet been elucidated. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004671)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104846
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004671#gyrus-rectus-1
    :name: gyrus rectus